canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 ## Next steps

-This tutorial has introduced you to the amazing things that can be achieved with with UP4W.
-But there is more to explore:
+This tutorial has introduced you to the amazing things that can be achieved with UP4W.

 In the rest of the documentation you can find [how-to guides](../howto/index) for completing specific tasks, [reference](../reference/index) material